DeepLabCut/DeepLabCut/README.md

 </p>

 # [DEMO the code](/examples)
 We provide several Jupyter Notebooks: one that walks you through a demo dataset to test your installation, and another Notebook to run DeepLabCut from the begining on your own data.
 We also show you how to use the code in Docker, and on Google Colab.
+Please also read the [user-guide](https://www.biorxiv.org/content/early/2018/10/30/457242).

 # News (and in the news):

+- Nov 2018: We posted a detailed guide for DeepLabCut 2.0 on [BioRxiv](https://www.biorxiv.org/content/early/2018/10/30/457242).
+It also contains a case study for 3D pose estimation in cheetahs.
 - Nov 2018: Various (post-hoc) analysis scripts contributed by users (and us) will be gathered at [DLCutils](https://github.com/AlexEMG/DLCutils).
 Feel free to contribute!
 In particular, there is a script guiding you through importing a project into the new data format for DLC 2.0
 - Oct 2018: new pre-print on the speed video-compression and robustness of DeepLabCut on [BioRxiv](https://www.biorxiv.org/content/early/2018/10/30/457242)